How can I tell if someone is using drugs?

 Some signs that someone may be under the influence of a drug include:

-- Dilated (enlarged) pupils, bloodshot or glassy eyes;
+- Enlarged pupils, bloodshot or glassy eyes

-- Increased energy and confidence;
+- Increased energy and confidence

-- Loss of inhibitions, loss of coordination;
+- Loss of inhibitions

-- Aggressive behaviour;
+- Aggressive behaviour

-- Nausea and vomiting;
+- Nausea and vomiting

-- Complaints of stomach cramps, blurred vision, headaches or dizziness;
+- Complaints of stomach cramps, blurred vision, headaches or dizziness

-- Exhaustion, fatigue or insomnia;
+- Exhaustion, fatigue or insomnia (being unable to sleep)

-- Irritability and moodiness;
+- Irritability and moodiness

 - Anxiety symptoms such as panic attacks, dizziness, sweating, dry mouth, muscle aches and headaches.

-It’s important to remember that drugs can affect different people in different ways.
+Remember that drugs can affect different people in different ways.
 For more information about different drugs and their specific effects, see our drug factsheets page.